egmontmika/egmontmika.com/content/blog/overcoming-bitterness.md

 +++
-title = "Overcoming Bitterness - 3 Steps"
-date = 2018-02-14T03:01:45Z
+title = "Overcoming Bitterness" date = 2018-02-14T03:01:45Z
 image = "overcoming bitterness.jpg"
-draft = "true"
 +++

 Bitterness is a killer.

 Holding onto accusations hurts you more than anything else.
 Leaves you with a far greater damage than anything people can do to you.
 Bitterness steals your peace and breaks you down continuously.
-It kills you emotionally and spiritually.
+It kills you not only emotionally and spiritually, but also physically.

-So what can you do in order to overcome?
-Here are a three steps:
+So, what can you do in order to overcome?
+Here follow three steps:

 **Step 1**